buckhx/diglet/README.md

 [![Build Status](https://travis-ci.org/buckhx/diglet.svg?branch=master)](https://travis-ci.org/buckhx/diglet)

-A tile server in a single binary.
+A real-time tile server in a single binary

-There are some unique features in the pipeline for dynamically serving tiles, but for now diglet is just a small server for serving mbtiles in vector or raster form.
+Here are some neat things that diglet does

+* Backend changes are pushed to the front end in real time
+  * Currently changes are registered from the kernel (inotify/kqueue/ReadDirectoryChangesW)
+* Sniffs the tile format
+  * (pbf, json, gz, jpg, png, etc...)
+* Source specific hooks in the works
+  * (on PostGIS insert -> build mbtiles)
+* HTTP/JSON-RPC/WS endpoints
+* All packaged up in an itty-bitty binary

 # Usage